mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 2. Data sources that are **looked up by JNDI**.

 3. Data sources that connection pool implementation.
-Popular implementations are Apache Jakarta Commons DBCP and C3P0
+Popular implementations are
+    - Apache Jakarta Commons DBCP and
+    - C3P0

 4. An **embedded database** runs as part of your application instead of as a separate database server that your application connects to.

+**Orders of choice**
-**The preferred way** is to retrieve the pooled data source from an application server via JNDI.
+1. **The preferred way** is to retrieve the pooled data source from an application server via JNDI.

-**The next best** thing is to configure a pooled data source directly in Spring.
+2. **The next best** thing is to configure a pooled data source directly in Spring.

 ### Which bean is very useful for development/test databases?

 Datasource Bean.

+Implementations in the Spring distribution are meant only for testing purposes and do not provide pooling:
+    1. Spring’s `DriverManagerDataSource`
+    2. // todo, more spring implementations?

 ### Using JDBC driver-based data sources.

 1. `DriverManagerDataSource`.
     - the simplest implementation of a DataSource,
     - Returns **a new connection** every time.